hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ## Side-Channel Resistance

-Since both `CertificateVerify` operations involve signing the transcript using different cryptographic primitives, care MUST be taken to avoid side-channel information.
+Since both `CertificateVerify` operations involve signing the transcript using different cryptographic primitives, care MUST be taken to avoid leaking side-channel information.
 Implementers MUST ensure constant-time execution and avoid conditional branching that could reveal whether one or both signatures are present or valid.

 Distinct context strings are REQUIRED for the two signatures to prevent cross-protocol misuse or collision attacks.